-- All staff revisit Bullying of Students Prevention and Response Policy which includes 'Anti-Bullying'. - Anti-bullying systems and procedures are communicated to all new staff at the beginning of each year. - The Principal supports new and casual staff when a bullying issue may arise at the school. - The Principal speaks to new staff when they enter on duty at the school, as part of the induction process. - The Principal is rostered on duty in the playground to support teachers and students
+- Information is provided in a handout to staff when they enter on duty at the school - All staff revisit Bullying of Students Prevention and Response Policy which includes 'Anti-Bullying'. - Anti-bullying systems and procedures are communicated to all new staff at the beginning of each year. - The Principal supports new and casual staff when a bullying issue may arise at the school. - The Principal speaks to new staff when they enter on duty at the school, as part of the induction process. - The Principal is rostered on duty in the playground to support teachers and students